jpellman/wiki.libjpel.so/Maxwell.md

 -   Create a CentOS 6 VM for BOINC and FAH.
 We want to use CentOS 6 because the FAH packages still need Python 2.6 (unless you modify them manually to use Python 2.7 in CentOS 7, which is a bit of a pain).
 Attach thumb drive to this VM (possibly a silly RAID of thumb drives) and have it be the backing storage for at least the scratch storage used by BOINC.
 Why thumb drives?
 Because they're cheap and I don't want to wear down my spinny disks or SSDs with a bunch of scratch files.
 Give this VM access to GPUs and 8 vCPUs.
 -   Create a CentOS 7 VM for general file access / ZFS.
 Give it 2 vCPUs.
 This VM may also contain the Twitter CLI (possibly within an RVM environment), gmvault and all of the other internet presence / personal data backup cronjobs (I may make one of these for my reddit data using [PRAW](https://praw.readthedocs.io)).
 -   I may then experiment with a Docker VM and getting my Windows 10 installation to run as a VM.
 If I can get GPU passthrough working with a Docker VM, I may retire the CentOS 6 VM and replace it with a Docker container (or split FAH and BOINC into multiple containers).
--   --I'm then going to replace the [MoinMoin](../MoinMoin) instance I've been running with [Monica](https://www.monicahq.com/).-- ( I actually don't think I care enough about this, but if I do, I'll revisit it.
+-   I'm then going to replace the [MoinMoin](../MoinMoin) instance I've been running with [Monica](https://www.monicahq.com/).
+(I actually don't think I care enough about this, but if I do, I'll revisit it.
 I barely use the Moinmoin instance as it is.)

 Other Wants
 -----------